 My son is obsessed with Paw Patrol, and it’s the only show he ever wants to watch.
-So it was obvious what the theme of his 4th birthday party should be.
+So it was obvious that his 4th birthday party should be a Paw Patrol party!
 However, buying all of the licensed party decorations can really add up, so I just wanted to share some tricks I used to save a little money.

 I started with this free template for the party invitation.
 Isn’t it cute?

 Here’s the completed example from the website.
 Looks professionally created, doesn’t it?!

 I downloaded the template (PDF), converted it to a JPG (there are websites that will do this for free), and then made my edits using picmonkey.com (it’s free).
 First, I cropped the image down to just a single invitation.
 Then, I added the text, mimicking the fonts and colors.
 Once done, I printed them as 5×7 photos as Sam’s Club.

 Paw Patrol Party Decorations

 Since the party was in a park, I decided to keep the decorations simple.
 Inspired by this blog, I created DIY centerpieces.

 I found images of each Paw Patrol character online, enlarged them in a Google Drive Slides file, and printed them on cardstock.
 Since I wanted them to be double-sided centerpieces, I also printed mirror images of each character.
 I cut them out and glued them together with Modge Podge with a wooden skewer in the middle.
 Once dry, I stuck them in mason jars with paper filler ($1 / bag at Dollar Tree).

 I also borrowed a friend’s Paw Patrol Watchtower toy (thanks, Melissa!) to go in the very middle of the long row of tables.

 Using some sidewalk chalk, I drew paw prints leading up to the park pavilion.